torproject/onionbalance/docs/onionbalance-config.rst

 -----

 master/config.yaml
-  This is the configuration file that is used my the OnionBalance management server.
+  This is the configuration file that is used my the Onionbalance management server.

 master/<ONION_ADDRESS>.key